St John Northern Territory: History

 A first aid course was held in Darwin in September/October 1915 with successful students being awarded a certificate from the St John Ambulance Association.
 This certificate would have been issued from one of the southern states.

 In 1936, "an ambulance movement was inaugurated in Darwin" and in 1937 a division of the St John Ambulance Brigade was formed.
 This was a sub-centre under the control of either Victoria or NSW and was short lived.
-Little is known about this Division, apart from the fact of its existence.
+Little is known about this division, apart from the fact of its existence.

 After a visit to Darwin in 1946 by Lady Mountbatten, The Commandery of the Australian Commonwealth wrote to the Northern Territory Administration about forming a St John Ambulance Association and later a St John Ambulance Brigade in Darwin.
-Post war Darwin was a rather rough place at the time and the enquiry was rebuffed.
+Postwar Darwin was a rather rough place at the time and the enquiry was rebuffed.

 In 1952 Mr Charles Bannerman wrote to Sydney HQ about restarting St John Ambulance in Darwin.
 Around the same time, officers from the Department of Civil Aviation (DCA) were working on forming a branch of the St John Ambulance Brigade.
 A meeting was held in Darwin on 28 April 1952 with DCA Fire Chief Norman Bradbury elected as president.

 Instruction in first aid began almost immediately with certificates being awarded to 18 successful candidates.
 Bradbury and navy Surgeon Lieut.
 O’Donoghue conducted first aid courses in Daly Waters, Tennant Creek and Alice Springs.
 Bradbury started a division in Alice Springs and first aid groups in the other centres.
 The Alice Springs division closed in 1956 from a lack of community support.

 In October 1952, St John in South Australia gave approval for the formation of a St John Ambulance Brigade in Darwin and a division was registered in early 1953.
 A cadet division was formed in October 1954.

 In 1960, an Auxiliary that became a de facto council was formed in Darwin.
 A further advancement occurred in November 1965 when a Branch Council of the Order of St John was formed, making the NT a separate sub-District of St John Ambulance, South Australia.
 The Administrator of the NT became the Council President and officers of the auxiliary, councillors.